Curated for you from our seasonal produce range

 Broccoli πŸ₯¦

-My favourite veggie so it never lasts long in my house, but the best thing to do is keep it in a compostable green bag or wrap in a damp towel in the crisper.
+My favourite veggie so it never lasts long in my house!
+The best thing to do with broccoli is keep it in a compostable green bag or wrap in a damp towel in the crisper.
 Even the freshest broccoli will look sad if exposed to dry air for too long.

 Cabbages